rust-lang/nomicon/src/what-unsafe-does.md

 Unlike C, Undefined Behavior is pretty limited in scope in Rust.
 All the core language cares about is preventing the following things:

-* Dereferencing null, dangling, or unaligned references or raw pointers
+* Loading from or storing to null, dangling, or unaligned references or raw pointers
 * Performing out-of-bounds arithmetic for the computation of an `enum`/`struct`/array/slice/tuple field address
 * Reading [uninitialized memory][]